axel-springer-kugawana/gsl-seo-geo-consumer/samples/classified-management-connector/README.md

 To address this issue, the following solution has been implemented:

 1 - The solution leverages a step function that manages object listing by prefix from the bucket.
-The listing is accomplished within a state machine "loop."
-In each iteration, `List stow keys` is invoked with a `NextContinuationToken` obtained from the last `ListObjectsV2Command` command invocation.
+The listing is accomplished within a state machine "loop".
+In each iteration, `List stow keys` is invoked.
+Each invocation has an input parameter relative to the bucket object listing pagination, that is a `NextContinuationToken` obtained from the last `ListObjectsV2Command` command invocation.
 The initial lambda invocation is executed with an empty `NextContinuationToken`.

 2 - The "List sotw keys" lambda execution retrieves the keys listed from the bucket and emits them on a queue.
 So that they can be processed in parallel with `Read objects & publish as replay events`

 3 - The `Read objects & publish as replay events` lambda processes the object keys in parallel to read their content and publish them as replay events.

 The solution guarantees that classified sync operation is done as fast as possible given the amount of concurrency the `Read objects & publish as replay events` is assigned

 ### Getting access to Classified Management APIs